No Bra: Characters

 Kaoru is the most popular girl in Masato's class, having both athleticism and excellent grades.
 Masato is enamored with her, although he constantly berates himself for being too out of her league.
 However, Masato has helped Kaoru on many occasions—some of which Masato does not even remember—and this causes Kaoru to harbor some secret feelings for Masato.
 Noticing this, Hideki becomes angry on Yuki's behalf, and often tries to keep the two apart.
-She is jealous over Nomura (sensing Yuki affection for him) and Miss Mizutani (misunderstanding her real intentions towards Masato).
+She is jealous over Nomura (sensing her affection for Masato) and Miss Mizutani (misunderstanding her real intentions towards Masato).
 In chapter 18, it turns out "Maa-kun" is actually Kaoru.
 She was 'Masato Kaoru' until her mother remarried and changed her name from 'Masato' to 'Oozura'.

 She appeared short with Masato in Kawatsu's other manga Koibana Onsen.